-Creativity, innovation and critical thinking are all fostered at Children’s Creativity Museum, a hands-on museum that focuses on art and technology.
-With a Music Studio, Animation Studio, Innovation Lab, Tech Lab, and Imagination Lab, children will love learning here!
+Creativity, innovation and critical thinking are all fostered at Children’s Creativity Museum, a hands-on museum that focuses on both art and technology.
+This museum includes a Music Studio, Animation Studio, Innovation Lab, Tech Lab, and Imagination Lab and even more awesome features!

 Exploratorium – FREE

 Over 650 hands-on exhibits are divided among six main galleries that explore various topics.
-The galleries include Tinkering, Living Systems, Human Phenomena, Seeing and Listening, Observing Landscapes and Outdoors.
-EBT cardholders can visit the Exploratorium FREE through the Museums for All program!
+To illustrate, the galleries include Tinkering, Living Systems, Human Phenomena, Seeing and Listening, Observing Landscapes and Outdoors.

 Museum of Craft and Design – FREE